 โIt was some of the most fun that we’ve had.โ Talbot continued. โI’ve worked in a bunch of other kitchen jobs before and they didn’t have the same feeling.
 I was doing it with my best friends and even when it got stressful, it was still great seeing the same people.โ

-El Faro, one of several that claims to be the birthplace of the Mission-style burrito, is on the market after its owner, Raymunda Ramirez, decided to retire.
+El Faro, one of several that claim to be the birthplace of the Mission-style burrito, is on the market after its owner, Raymunda Ramirez, decided to retire.ย

-The restaurant, located at 2299 Folsom (at 20th) also saw its rent nearly double starting inย April. ย
+The restaurant, located at 2299 Folsom St. (at 20th Street) also saw its rent nearly double starting inย April. ย

-Ramirez talked about selling the business to Mission Local in late 2024, shortly after the restaurant suffered three break-ins within a week, resulting in $25,000 in losses and damage to the storefront.
+Ramirez talked about selling the business in late 2024, shortly after the restaurant suffered three break-ins within a week, resulting in $25,000 in losses and damage to the storefront.ย

 โItโs been so many years.
-Her health failed,โ said Kocourek, adding also the passing of Ramirez’s mother in December, the rising cost of ingredients, and a recent knee surgery also factored in the decision to sell.
+Her health failed,โ said Kocourek.
+The death of Ramirez’s mother in December, the rising cost ofย ingredients, and a recent knee surgery also factored in the decision to sell.ย

 โShe works too much โ 12 to 14 hours a day โ she was barely at home and she barely ate.โ